 If you don’t lock your door and a burglary occurs, you may jeopardize your claim.
 Your insurer might feel as if you need to take reasonable steps to protect your insured assets.

 What types of theft coverage does homeowners insurance include?

 Homeowners insurance coverage includes your personal belongings stolen inside or outside of the home.
-If someone pick-pockets you in the street or steals from your garage, your coverage also applies.
+Your coverage also applies if someone pick-pockets you in the street or steals from your garage.

 What is the difference between “actual cash value” and “replacement cost”?

 The difference between actual cash value and replacement cost is true cash value is based on the item’s depreciated value.
 In contrast, replacement cost value doesn’t account for depreciation.

 Yes, your home insurance policy includes theft coverage.

 Some other terms used to describe theft are stealing, robbery, burglary, larceny, and thievery.

 Purchasing homeowners insurance is simple and easy.
 Ensuring you have the right coverage in case something happens is essential.
 We hope this article has helped you understand your options and how to deal with theft if it happens to you.

 Suppose you’re ready to get insurance quotes for your property.
 In that case, comparing rates is as simple as amounts vary by company.